 Listed below are supplemental programs to assist students in meeting the costs of the program:

 Students enrolled at least half time (1.5 units in the fall or spring terms, 1.0 unit in the summer term) are eligible to participate in the Direct Loan program.
 Please note that lower-level undergraduate courses may not be used to meet the half time enrollment requirement.
 Students wishing to borrow under the Direct Loan program must complete the Free Application for Federal Student Aid (FAFSA).
-In addition, for each semester that a MALS student is interested in borrowing a federal loan, the student should provide the Reed financial aid office with the following information: a letter stating the semester of attendance (fall, spring, or summer), the course titles and the number of units per course, and a loan request form.
+In addition, for each semester that a MALS student is interested in borrowing a federal loan, the student should provide the Reed financial aid office with the following information: a letter stating the semester of attendance (fall, spring, or summer), the course titles, and the number of units per course.
 New borrowers at Reed must also complete a loan entrance session.